FFmpeg/FFV1/ffv1.md

 +------------------------+------------------------+
 ```

-In JPEG2000-RCT color space, the coding order would be left to right and then top to bottom, with values interleaved by lines and stored in this order:
+In JPEG2000-RCT, the coding order would be left to right and then top to bottom, with values interleaved by lines and stored in this order:

 Y[1,1] Y[2,1] Cb[1,1] Cb[2,1] Cr[1,1] Cr[2,1] Y[1,2] Y[2,2] Cb[1,2] Cb[2,2] Cr[1,2] Cr[2,2]